a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window for a volume icon.
 Open a folder within the window.
 Select the volume icon.
 Special > Check Drive.
 Verify that both windows are closed.
 * Launch DeskTop.
 Open a window for a volume icon.
 Special > Check All Drives.
 Verify that all windows close, and that volume icons are correctly updated.
 * Launch DeskTop.
+Special > Check All Drives.
+Verify that no error is shown.

+* Launch DeskTop.
 Drag a file to a same-volume window so it is moved, not copied.
 Use File > Copy To... to copy a file.
 Verify that the file is indeed copied, not moved.